jessicalynch/csc250-final-project/README.md

 ```

-If a `two city names` are provided, the program display the distance between the two cities.
+If `two city names` are provided, the program display the distance between the two cities.

 **Example command:**
 ```